igor-starostenko/tune_spec/README.md

 ```

 Then you can use TuneSpec DSL to store instances of your Groups, Steps and Page objects.
-Assume that you have LoginPage object and LoginSteps and LoginGroups
+Assume that you have LoginPage object and LoginSteps and LoginGroups:
 ```ruby
 page(:login).fill_in 'Email', with: 'user@example.com'
 page(:login).fill_in 'Password', with: 'password'